 Tech and customer support is another category where we see lower-than-usual scores because of a universal truth: finding good help from a tech-support or customer-service department can be difficult.

 Customers of DIRECTV, Cox, and Spectrum are the happiest of all.
 It kind of makes you wonder what last year’s top three—Verizon Fios, Mediacom, and DISH—did wrong in 2019 since they finished fifth, sixth, and ninth, respectively.

 In your experience, rate your TV provider’s overall value.

-2020’s best in customer satisfaction for overall value: Optimum, DIRECTV, and Spectrum
+Best for overall value: Optimum, DIRECTV, and Spectrum

 One of the most-searched questions about TV providers is “Is [TV provider] worth it?”
 We understand.
 It’s important to know if you’re getting the most TV bang for your hard-earned buck.

 Last year, DISH, AT&T, and Frontier were the top three TV providers for value.
 In 2020, Optimum, DIRECTV, and Spectrum are considered the most “worth it” TV services.